top of page

 Description - (HISTORICAL) Following the failed assaults by the divisions of French and Hancock, one final attempt was made by the divisions of Sturgis and Howard.
 So far, the Confederates defending the wall have been very stubborn in their defense of the stone wall.

-Analysis - Can you hold out for six turns?
-This one is half luck and half skill as a few die rolls can mean the difference between a rout and a victory.
+Analysis - This one is half luck and half skill as a few die rolls can mean the difference between a rout and a victory.
 But at six turns just have some fun and roll the dice!

 090F.png